When is the best time to start SAT or ACT prep?

 - $30 cancellation fee will be charged for late cancellations.

-What do I need to do if I would like to discontinue?
+What if we would like to discontinue?

 To discontinue the tutoring for any reason, we require 2-weeks’ notice.
 If a family does not provide the required 2-weeks’ notice, all scheduled sessions in the following 2-week period will be charged to the credit card on file.